Production Planning for Small Manufacturers

 - Free trial

-Usually, production software providers give information on their homepage regarding for whom they are suitable.
-It doesn’t mean that you can’t try it if you are a bit different from their requirements.
-It only means that their software was made with the thought of their target group manufacturers and their needs, which may differ from your needs.
+Usually, production software providers provide information on their homepage regarding who they deem as being suitable.
+It doesn’t mean that you can’t try it if you differ from their requirements.
+It only means that their software was made with the thought of their target group manufacturers and their respective needs, which may differ from your needs.

-That’s great already, but now you have to find the best production planning system, and you have only a vague idea of what functionality you need in it.
+That’s great, but now you have to find the best production planning system, and you only have a vague idea of what functionality you need in it.

 Let’s make it clear right now…